pandosme/make_acap/README.md

 # make_acap
 A collection of demo ACAP that utilize various services in Axis Cameras.
 These can be used as a base for your ACAP.
 More information about ACAP SDK development can be found on [Axis Developer Community](https://www.axis.com/developer-community/acap).

-All examples ACAP uses simplified abstraction layers for common ACAP SDK services such as events, http end points, configuration and motion analytics data.
-This lets you focus on what you want create without digging into the SDK.
+All examples use simplified abstraction layers for common ACAP SDK services such as events, image capture, http, configuration and motion analytics data.
+This lets you focus on what you want to create without the need to dig into the SDK.
 You only need to focus on the main.c file.
 Note that abstraction layer source files are in CAPITAL letters.
-The examples uses cJSON to store and pass data.
-All ACAP have user interfaces to test/validate functionaluty with a web browser.
+All examples use cJSON to store and pass data.
+All examples have a user interfaces to test/validate functionality using a web browser.

 Examples ACAP
-* Config - How to define define and store dynaic configuration parameters without using the camera parameter handler.
+* Config - How to define and store dynamic configuration parameters without using the camera parameter handler.
-* Image - How to capture an camera image and respond a JPEG file through http GET.
+* Image - How to capture an image and respond a JPEG file through http GET.
-* Events - How an acap can define and fire various events (event, state and data)
+* Events - How to define and fire various events (event, state and data)
-* MQTT - How an ACAP can send MQTT messages using [SIMQTT](https://pandosme.github.io/acap/mqtt/component/2021/10/18/simqtt.html) as a message proxy.
-SIMQTT needs to be installed and connected to a broker
+* MQTT - How to send MQTT messages using [SIMQTT](https://pandosme.github.io/acap/mqtt/component/2021/10/18/simqtt.html) as a message proxy.
+SIMQTT needs to be installed and connected to a broker.
-* Motion - How to get motion data bounding-boxes and send them on MQTT (via SIMQTT)
+* Motion - How to get motion data bounding-boxes sent on MQTT (via SIMQTT)

 If you use any of the examples as a base for your ACAP, make name changes in the following places
 1. source/Makefile:  PROG = PACKAGE_NAME